The best sales to shop today: Dyson, Best Buy, Apple and more | CNN Underscored

 And as with other Dysons, this model features whole-machine HEPA filtration to trap allergens and expel cleaner air, and deep cleans with a powerful motor inside the brush bar that drives nylon bristles deep into carpets to remove ground-in dirt and dander.
 Plus, utilize three power modes to tackle any cleanup on any floor type.
 And finally, enjoy Dyson’s six-month warranty on your purchase.

-Our pick for best luxury TV is about $20 away from lowest price ever on Amazon today.
-Nearly $600 off, the Sony A8H 55-inch TV delivers vibrant colors and a superbly detailed picture, thanks to its OLED capabilities and 4K resolution.
+Our pick for best luxury TV is down to its lowest price ever on Amazon today.
+At $700 off, the Sony A8H 55-inch TV delivers vibrant colors and a superbly detailed picture, thanks to its OLED capabilities and 4K resolution.
 Read more about why it’s our favorite here, and check out our full review here.

 Apple TV 4K, 64GB ($179.98, originally $199; amazon.com)